changgoo/usrp-introduction/docs/students/liam_wang.md

 I'm a rising senior in the Astrophysical Sciences Department here at Princeton.

+My research interests include black holes, galaxies, protoplanetary discs, and the ISM.

 Outside of analyzing and understanding the universe computationally, I'm a big theatre kid, D&D player, and love making LEGO stop-motion animations.
+I can play the piano, guitar, flute, and sing.

 Additionally I'm a pretty good home cook.